gitlabhq/gitlab-runner/docs/configuration/feature-flags.md

 Feature flags are toggled using environment variables.
 To:

 - Activate a feature flag, set the corresponding environment variable to `"true"` or `1`.
-- Deactivate a feature flag, set the corresponding environment variable docs/executors/docker.mdto `"false"` or `0`.
+- Deactivate a feature flag, set the corresponding environment variable to `"false"` or `0`.

 ## Available feature flags